ChainSafe/gossamer/docs/docs/design/candidate-backing-elastic-scaling.md

 Logic of this function written in the context of fragment tree, need to remove this code. after removing this code we just need to perform seconding sanity check to find if it is possible to second a candidate.

-update logic of seconding sanity check:
+Update logic of seconding sanity check:
 - now as we don't want to use prospective parachain mode anymore. instead of iterating over `perLeaf`, iterate over leaves in the implicit view.
 - get hypothetical membership of the candidates from prospective parachain[res: candidate and it's hypothetical membership(list of leaves where the candidate could be added)]
 - for each active leaf, check if they are present in the hypothetical membership. if present it's possible to second the candidate at that leaf.